falberthen/EcommerceDDD/README.md

 It implements infrastructure matters to be used by microservices.
 Also, it centralizes third-party packages.

 ### Crosscutting
-It contains projects with logic needed to cross over the microservices, such as `IdentityServer4` and `API gateway`.
+It contains projects with logic needed to cross over the microservices, such as `IdentityServer` and `API gateway`.

 <br/>